cpgf/cpgf/readme.txt

 	The fastest way to get start with the library is to read the sample code in the folder "samples".
-	The sample code was originally written for test purpose, so they are not as easy to read as you expect.
-But they covers most features so it's a good kick off.
+	The samples cover most features so it's	a good kick off.

 	If you want to read more sample code, read the code in the folder "test".
 	They are for unit test.
 They are much more difficult to read and